Debt Help Scotland

 When it comes to repaying debts, many unsecured loan debts can be included in either a Trust Deed or DAS, however, there are some considerations.

-Student loan – Unsecured debt but can’t be included in a Trust Deed or DAS.
+Student loan – Unsecured debt but can’t be included in a Trust Deed or the Debt Arrangement Scheme.

 Guarantor loan – Unsecured debt, can be included in a Trust Deed or DAS but will mean that the lender will almost certainly pursue the person who acted as a guarantor on your behalf for repayment of the debt.